algoverzum/problemset/topics/greedy/sentinel-line/statement/statement.en.md

     2 5 7

 ### Explanation of the example
-One possible solution is to use stations 2, 5, and 7.
-Another valid option could be to use stations 1, 4, and 6 instead.
+Installing cloaking generators at stations 2, 5, and 7 covers all stations.
+Other combinations are also possible, e.g., stations 1, 4, and 6.